The Pet Portrait Process

 The ordering page allows you to upload multiple images and there is also a section to add any accompanying notes to be take into account to make sure I paint a pet portrait that meets (and hopefully exceeds!) your expectations.

 Think about the finished picture and decide on your options

-For the background, you can choose to have plain background or a colour wash or a detailed background.
-The detailed backgrounds involve a lot more work and so there is an additional charge for the extra work if you decide upon this, but it can be worthwhile to add to the charm and context of your portrait.
+I offer three options for the background; plain, colour wash or a detailed background.
+The detailed backgrounds involve a lot more work, so there is an additional charge for the extra time taken for this, but it can be worthwhile to add to the charm and context of your portrait.

-For a portrait of a single pet, many people choose to focus on the face and therefore, it makes sense to these to be oriented to portrait, whilst an painting of more than one pet, or a portrait with a detailed background may warrant a landscape format.
+For a portrait of a single pet, many people choose to focus on the face and therefore it makes sense for these to be in a portrait format, whilst an painting of more than one pet, or a portrait with a detailed background may warrant a landscape format.
 You can specify your exact requirements on the Order page but before doing so you can also read some more about the sizes, prices and specifications on this page, dedicated to those aspects.

 Commission and approve your pet portrait online!

 It’s easy to order your pet portrait online.
 Simply visit the order page, choose your size, number of pets and background options, upload your photos and let me know of any requests or comments (such as background colour or delivery date preferences etc).

 You can pay online and you’ll receive an email to confirm all has gone through to me.
 If I have any questions or need to clarify anything before I begin, I’ll come back to within 24 hours of your order being sent, via email.
 If it’s a larger pet portrait with multiple pets from different photos, I’ll digitally produce a draft to show the composition to make sure you’re happy with it before starting the watercolour painting.